 Most safety razors I’ve covered so far have a chrome finish from top to bottom.

-But an all chrome finish can be monotonous to downright boring.
+But an all-chrome finish can be monotonous to downright annoying.

 Something a bit different